enkidevs/curriculum/spreadsheets/intermediate/common-mistakes/spreadsheet-pemdas.md

 Here's one thing useful application from that Math class a long time ago!

-In spreadsheets, all calculations follow the `PEMDAS` or `BOMDAS` order of operations.
+In Sheets, all calculations follow the `PEMDAS` or `BOMDAS` order of operations.

 `PEMDAS` and `BOMDAS` mean the same thing; the former is American and latter is British.